If there is the one experience that I have loved in my life is the thrill of using my best binoculars for stargazing every night when I get home.

 - Small and Lightweight: An average pair of binocular measures around 6 by 8 inches.
 This is small enough to fit car’s glove box compartment or the center console.
 Unlike most telescope, there is no need for me to clear my backseat ahead of time to load it into my car.
 Lifting a 45 pound Dobsonian telescope becomes such a chore after just few nights of stargazing.
-A pair of stargazing binocular on the other hand is much lighter which could be around 2 pounds.
+A pair of best stargazing binocular on the other hand is much lighter which could be around 2 pounds.
 Also binoculars come with straps that you can sling around your neck to free up both of your hands.

 - You don’t have to be an astronomer: You don’t need to be an astronomer to own a pair of binoculars and you probably have one already.
-In the past you maybe bought a pair just for bird watching or checking what’s happening across the lake.
+In the past, you maybe bought a pair just for bird watching or checking what’s happening across the lake.
 Go ahead and check your closet; maybe you have one kicking around.
 Or maybe you can borrow from somebody that you know who has one.

-- Less Expensive: An average telescope cost around $500 that to a lot of prospective astronomers especially young ones this could be quite a turn off.
+- Less Expensive: An average telescope cost around $500 that to a lot of prospective astronomers especially young ones this could be quite a turn-off.
 So they end up buying a $200 cheap telescope and often get discouraged by the results.
 This is because cheap telescopes usually come with cheap optics and mounts.
-But for the same price you can get a good pair of binoculars.
-In my opinion a good pair of binoculars offer better value than a cheap telescope.
+But for the same price, you can get a good pair of binoculars.
+In my opinion, a good pair of binoculars offer better value than a cheap telescope.

 - Easier to Find Objects: As binoculars are made of two telescopes mounted side-by-side, a pair of 15×70 binoculars can gather twice the amount of light than that of a 70 mm telescope, because the telescope gathers light through only one objective lens.

 Obviously binoculars have their shortcomings and one of them is less magnification.
-But they do have wider field of view that should help you scan night skies when you are going to study astronomy.
+But they do have a wider field of view that should help you scan night skies when you are going to study astronomy.